SimonYip22/Neural-Network-ICU-Deterioration-Predictor/notes.md

 ├── deployment_models/                     # Preprocessing artifacts needed to run inference on new data │   ├── preprocessing/                     # Objects to reproduce the same preprocessing at inference │   │   ├── standard_scaler.pkl            # Z-score scaler fitted on training data (mean/std per feature)
-│   │   └── padding_config.json            # Metadata about max sequence length, padding scheme, feature order
+│   │   ├── padding_config.json            # Metadata about max sequence length, padding scheme, feature order
+│   │   └── patient_splits.json            # Dictionary of patient train/val/test split
 Notes:
 - All .pt files in prepared_datasets/ are tensors directly used in TCN training.
 - The mask tensors are necessary for handling padded sequences during loss computation.
-- scalers and padding_config go into deployment_models/ because they are part of the pipeline that prepares new, unseen data in exactly the same way as training.
+- scalers, padding_config and training split go into deployment_models/ because they are part of the pipeline that prepares new, unseen data in exactly the same way as training.
 They are not training artifacts.
 - This separation avoids confusion: training tensors vs preprocessing/deployment metadata.
 - Summary:
 	-	Training tensors + masks → prepared_datasets/
-	- Scalers + padding configs → deployment_models/scalers/
+	- Scalers + padding configs + patient split → deployment_models/scalers/
 ```

 ### Step 1 Output Artifacts